mdn/mdn/ADRs/004-use-react.md

 way that React and Angular do.
 I did not investigate this framework very deeply because none of its features seemed compelling enough to make us pick it over React.

+I was not able to find any Mozilla websites that use Vue.